pdimens/harpy/index.md

 3. do both within a reasonable budget

 If you don't have haplotagged data, then Harpy will likely be of little to no use to you.
-See the [haplotagging site](http://fml.tuebingen.mpg.de/chan-group/haplotagging/) for more information about haplotagging.
+See the [haplotagging site](http://fml.tuebingen.mpg.de/chan-group/haplotagging/) for more information about haplotagging and why you might consider it for your study system.

 ## Harpy Modules